learnersoumya/angular-crud/README.md

 # angular-crud
-This project is regarding CRUD operation using angular 5 need to install json server globally by running the command npm install -g json-server
+This project is regarding CRUD operation using angular 5.
+Need to install json server globally by running the command npm install -g json-server